getparthenon/parthenon/readme.md

 ### Can I use Parthenon for free?

-A quick answer is, you can use Parthenon for free if you're generating $5,000 USD a month.
+A quick answer is, you can use Parthenon for free if you're generating less $5,000 USD a month.

 For non-production use you can use Parthenon for free.
 This includes development and testing.
 If you're generating less than $5,000 USD a month in revenue you can use Parthenon for free.
 Otherwise, you'll need a commercial license to use it in production.